 Posted on Leave a comment

-In the last week I have received 2 emails from customers with YouTube demos attached showing how Mr Glyn’s Pickups are working for them.
+In the last week I have received 2 emails with customer feedback with YouTube demos attached showing how Mr Glyn’s Pickups are working for them.
 Customer Feedback is always gratefully received.

 If you like their YouTube channels don’t forget to Subscribe.